Linear Approximations

 Differentials

-scales from scalar calculus to the vector, matrix, and operator settings used throughout optimization
+same move carries scalar calculus into the vector, matrix, and operator settings used throughout

 Definition: Differential (scalar case)